juandiana/android-inspector/README.rst

 Documentation
 -------------
-The code reference documentation may be built using *Sphenix* as follows:
+The code reference documentation may be built using *Sphenix*.

 .. code-block:: bash

     $ sphinx-build -b html docs/source/ docs/build/

-To access the generated docs, go to ``/docs/build/index.html``.
+Go to ``/docs/build/index.html`` to access the generated docs.

 Notice
 ------